smartdatalake/simsearch/README.md

 - [`CATALOG request`](data/gdelt/service/simsearch-gdelt-catalog.py) -> Returns a JSON list of the currently queryable attributes and the operation (categorical, numerical, or spatial) supported for each one.
 An API key referring to this instance of the SimSearch service is required.

-- [`SEARCH request`](data/gdelt/service/simsearch-gdelt-query.py) -> Allows specification of a top-k similarity search query using a JSON.
+- [`SEARCH request`](data/gdelt/service/simsearch-gdelt-query.py) -> Allows specification of a top-*k* similarity search query using a JSON.
 An API key referring to this instance of the SimSearch service is required.
 In case of *in-situ data sources* (e.g., DBMS, Elasticsearch), an optional *filter* may be specified along with the queried attribute.
 This user-specified condition (written in the dialect of the corresponding data source, e.g., SQL for a DBMS, or filter context for Elasticsearch) may involve any attributes available in that source and is used to filter the underlying data prior to applying similarity search.
 Once evaluation is complete, results will be issued in JSON format.

 In case all data is available in *ElasticSearch*, these [`example scripts`](data/elastic/) demonstrate how to specify a SimSearch instance against various types of ES-indexed atributes and interact with it with top-k similarity search queries.

-### Value specification in search requests
+## Value specification in search requests

 SimSearch supports several options in specifying query values in *search requests*.
 The following _examples_ indicate these alternative specifications for the various types of attributes involved in SimSearch queries: